Compliance & integrity: the essentials

 Beware of special regulations for public and elected officials or representatives:

-As a rule of thumb, individuals from public administration, state-owned companies, or from politics and the judiciary may not any receive gifts, invitations, etc. Such benefits can quickly be regarded as attempted bribery and thus be punishable by law.
+As a rule of thumb, individuals from public administration, state-owned companies, or from politics and the judiciary may not receive any gifts, invitations, etc. Such benefits can quickly be regarded as attempted bribery and thus be punishable by law.

 If in doubt, please always contact your compliance officer.